Configuring an SMS Provider for the Account

 2. Type the Send URL of the SMS provider.
 It should include variables for phone number, message, and API key.

-4. Click Save.
+5. Click Save.

 The SMS Provider information is displayed.
 You can click Change to modify the provider details or click Remove to remove the SMS Provider.

 Note: A grace period is granted on the RUCKUS One platform, permitting users to configure their own Twilio and Esendex services.
-This grace period is a one-time courtesy extended to existing customers who have been using 80 or more SMS per month, over the past three months.
+This grace period is a one-time courtesy extended to existing customers who have been using 80 or more SMS messages per month, over the past three months.

 If the free pool threshold is surpassed, the system deactivates the default guest WLAN SMS function after the grace period.
-The system will also make the SMS function for self-sign-in on the Captive Portal inactive if the SMS pool of 100 is depleted, and a private SMS account is not set up.
+The system will also make the SMS function for self-sign-in on the Captive Portal inactive if the SMS pool of 100 is depleted and a private SMS account is not set up.